cgencer/EQueue-docs/07-Cards.md

 *The father figure has gambling as traumatic issues.
 The mother figure has orange as major emotion.*
 #### Traumatic Issues

+When bad things happen, it can take a while to get over the pain and feel safe again.

+Emotional and psychological trauma is the result of extraordinarily stressful events that shatter your sense of security, making you feel helpless in a dangerous world.
+Psychological trauma can leave you struggling with upsetting emotions, memories, and anxiety that won’t go away.
+It can also leave you feeling numb, disconnected, and unable to trust other people.

+Traumatic experiences often involve a threat to life or safety, but any situation that leaves you feeling overwhelmed and isolated can result in trauma, even if it doesn’t involve physical harm.
+It’s not the objective circumstances that determine whether an event is traumatic, but your subjective emotional experience of the event.
+The more frightened and helpless you feel, the more likely you are to be traumatized.

 > [!Todo:] How to deal with traumatic issues

 #### Partners